 For the Luma, the main add-on worthy of note is the Luma Guardian subscription.
 Outside of that, you shouldn’t need any other equipment to keep the router running at maximum efficiency.

 It’s difficult to declare a clear winner, as both routers excel in different areas.
 With that said, we do feel that the AmpliFi HD router is the better choice.

 With 4 Gigabit LAN ports, a handy LCD screen with clear readings on your speed, an impressive 20,000 foot range, and wire-free extenders, it’s just a solid device all around.
 While it does suffer from speed drop-offs at farther distances and lacks some of the security features that the Luma includes, the bridge mode and cool add-one like the AmpliFi Teleport more than make up for it.

-The Luma definitely has its perks, such as parental control and MU-MIMO, but it isn’t designed quite as well as the AmpliFi and is difficult to blend into the rest of your home.
+The Luma definitely has its perks, such as MU-MIMO, but it isn’t designed quite as well as the AmpliFi and is difficult to blend into the rest of your home.
 More importantly, however, users have reported some pretty significant connection issues, with drops throughout the day.

 - Ubiquiti AmpliFi HD

 Have you noticed other differences between Ubiquiti AmpliFi vs. Luma?
 Feel free to add them or share your experience with the products in the comments section below.
 Your input can help other people make the right choice!